lefterisvl83/TEP/README.md

-# Anomaly detection of the Tennessee Eastman Process (TEP)
+# Anomaly detection of the Tennessee Eastman Process

 The Tennessee Eastman Process (TEP) emerges as a standard benchmark for anomaly detection in the fields of process control and process engineering.
 The TEP is essentially a real industrial process that was modeled computationally in 1993 by Downs and Vogel.
 The data recovered from this study is consistently utilised for comparing and benchmarking algorithms, especially anomaly detection algorithms.